Rocky56gh9/Multi-Function-ePaper-Frame/README.md

    ```

 6. **Install Components and Set Up Configurations**
-Copy and paste the following into your terminal to install all necessary components, clone the repository, and run the configuration scripts automatically:
+Copy and paste the following into your terminal to install all necessary components and clone the required repositories:

      ```bash
      curl -sL https://raw.githubusercontent.com/Rocky56gh9/multimode-epaper-frame/main/setup_project.sh | bash
      ```
-   - The setup script installs all of the necessary packages and enables access to the device from a local machine over USB using Gadget mode. <b>This will take quite a while to run</b>.
+The setup script installs all of the necessary packages and enables access to the device from a local machine over USB using Gadget mode. <b>This will take a while to run</b>.
-   - The script has built-in retries due to the number of dependencies that need to be installed.
-If you're still seeing errors or things are not working as expected, try running the full setup script again.
-   - After installing all dependencies, the setup script will automatically call the required configuration scripts and templates and <b>prompt you for the inputs needed for the project</b>.

 # Adding Your Configurations
-Have this information in hand as the setup script runs, so you're ready to enter the data when prompted.
+Gather the following information before running the configuration scripts.
+Once in hand, you're ready to run the configuration scripts.

    - API keys
       - Reddit: client_id, client_secret, and user_agent